State-Dependent Safety Failures in Multi-Turn Language Model Interaction: Introduction

 Early studies of safety failures have primarily focused on single-turn jailbreaks, which examine whether a carefully crafted input can directly bypass a model’s refusal mechanism~\cite{huang2023catastrophic}.
 Representative approaches include adversarial suffix construction~\cite{zou2023universal,yu2025mind}, prompt engineering strategies such as AutoDAN~\cite{liu2023autodan}, role based prompt manipulation~\cite{shah2023scalable,yu2023gptfuzzer}, and representation-level interventions that target refusal related features~\cite{arditi2024refusal}.
 While effective in some settings, these methods largely operate under a static, single-prompt threat model and are not designed to characterize how safety behavior evolves across interaction trajectories.

-In realistic misuse scenarios, interaction with LLMs is inherently multi-turn, adaptive, and black-box, with no access to model internals or gradients~\cite{zou2023universal,arditi2024refusal}.
+In realistic misuse scenarios, interaction with LLMs is inherently multi-turn, adaptive, and black-box, with no access to model internals or gradients~\cite{zou2023universal,arditi2024refusal,zhang2025survey,li2026survey}.
 This has motivated growing interest in multi-turn jailbreaks, which distribute harmful intent across multiple rounds of interaction~\cite{ren2024derail,russinovich2025great,rahman2025x}.
 Recent work demonstrates that conversational context can progressively weaken safety constraints.
-However, most existing approaches treat success as the outcome of heuristic prompt search or narrative escalation~\cite{anil2024many,rahman2025x}.
-As a result, the mechanisms underlying conversational safety failure remain insufficiently characterized.
-This gap raises a fundamental question: \textit{Is the safety boundary enforced by aligned LLMs static, or can it be systematically traversed through interaction?} Answering this question is critical for assessing whether current alignment strategies provide robust protection, or whether they rely on assumptions that break down under coherent multi-turn interaction.
+However, most existing approaches focus on establishing the empirical effectiveness of multi-turn attacks~\cite{anil2024many,rahman2025x}, and a complementary mechanistic understanding of how conversational context degrades safety remains less developed.
+This motivates a basic question: \textit{Is the safety boundary enforced by aligned LLMs static, or can it be systematically traversed through interaction?} Answering this question is critical for assessing whether current alignment strategies provide robust protection under coherent multi-turn interaction.

 In this work, we argue that many multi-turn safety failures are best understood as the consequence of contextual state evolution rather than prompt-level manipulation.
 Each interaction updates the model’s internal state, and dialogue history functions as a state transition operator rather than a passive record.
 From this perspective, failure emerges from two governing factors: \textit{an initialization} that positions the model near the safety decision boundary, and \textit{a self-reinforcing feedback process} in which the model conditions on its own prior responses.
 Under such dynamics, refusal behavior can be progressively destabilized even when individual prompts appear benign.